Trailside Services are now part of CT Trail Finder!

 Trailhead Information

-• At the western terminus where the trail meets Colonial Road
+Parking is available at the western terminus where the trail meets Colonial Road.

-• At Bolton Notch State Park.
-At the junction of Route 44 and Route 6 in Bolton.
+Parking is available near Bolton Notch State Park, at the junction of Route 44 and Route 6 in Bolton.
 Heading west on I-384 from Bolton Notch, turn right at end of guardrail and go downhill to parking lot.
+There is also parking available for 10+ cars on Steeles Crossing Road.

 Click on a parking icon to get custom directions